2026 ASPCA Research Grants

 This year we are soliciting proposals in the following Six research areas

-Access to Veterinary Care (AVC) Research: : proposals that address AVC for cats, dogs, and equines from any angle (e.g., medical, legal, impact, program delivery, community engagement, veterinary engagement).
+Access to Veterinary Care (AVC) Research: Proposals that address AVC for cats, dogs, and equines from any angle (e.g., medical, legal, impact, program delivery, community engagement, veterinary engagement).
 Ideally, the research will establish tools or guidelines to improve access to veterinary care.

-Applied Behavior Research: proposals that inform the development, refinement, or validation of evidence-based shelter behavior protocols, or validation of applied shelter behavior research methodology.
+Applied Behavior Research: Proposals that inform the development, refinement, or validation of evidence-based shelter behavior protocols, or validation of applied shelter behavior research methodology.
 Proposed research must assess the impact of interventions for common behavior concerns in shelter populations that frequently lead to euthanasia of otherwise adoptable dogs and cats, such as excessive arousal, or validate methodologies to reliably assess behavior and/or welfare in the shelter environment.
 Proposals that focus on general management protocols will not be funded.

-Cruelty Research: proposals that address cruelty toward equines, cats, or dogs from any angle or relevant discipline (e.g., public policy, law, criminal justice, criminology, veterinary forensics, community engagement, prevention/intervention, human behavior change).
+Cruelty Research: Proposals that address cruelty toward equines, cats, or dogs from any angle or relevant discipline (e.g., public policy, law, criminal justice, criminology, veterinary forensics, community engagement, prevention/intervention, human behavior change).
 Of particular interest is research that a) increases understanding of the perspectives of key stakeholder groups (e.g., law enforcement/animal control, veterinary professionals, animal shelters/rescues) or b) investigates the effectiveness of cruelty prevention/response efforts at the community or system level.
 Also of interest is research that heightens awareness of animal cruelty and builds knowledge that informs and engages key community stakeholders and allied professionals in preventing and responding to this animal welfare issue.

 Farm Animal Welfare Research: Proposals exploring how farmers’ use of healthier, non-conventional broiler chicken breeds, intersects with the birds’ use of pasture, environmental outcomes, and/or chicken product nutritional content.
 Research may be conducted by farms or other businesses in addition to academic or research institutions.
 However, field studies must include an academic partner or follow established field trial protocols for design and data collection.

-Psychological Trauma Research: proposals related to developing and validating novel approaches to the objective documentation of animal cruelty and neglect in the absence of physical trauma (i.e., documenting psychological trauma) in dogs.
+Psychological Trauma Research: Proposals related to developing and validating novel approaches to the objective documentation of animal cruelty and neglect in the absence of physical trauma (i.e., documenting psychological trauma) in dogs.
 Proposals are encouraged from any relevant discipline (e.g., physiology, psychology, ethology).
 Of particular interest is research that focuses on objective measures, including biomarkers and quantitative behavioral phenotyping.

-Shelter Research: Proposals related to the well-being and care of equines, dogs and cats in a shelter environment, as well as programs that strengthen prevention-oriented approaches that reduce animal suffering and keep animals and people together.
+Shelter Research: Proposals related to the well-being and care of equines, dogs and/or cats in a shelter environment, as well as programs that strengthen prevention-oriented approaches that reduce suffering and keep animals and people together.
 Scope includes topics reflected in the Association of Shelter Veterinarians’ Guidelines for Standards of Care in Animal Shelters (2022), including shelter management and operations, population management, adoption and adoption promotion, medical health, public health, and shelter-based surgery.
-Note: proposals related to shelter behavior research should be submitted to the Applied Behavior Research category, proposals related to animal cruelty should be submitted to either the Psychological Trauma Research or Cruelty Research category, and proposals related to increasing access to veterinary care should be submitted to the Access to Veterinary Care category (see descriptions).

 Grant Fund Amounts